What to Look for in Tomato Seed Starting Kits

 There are lots of kits out there.
 Consider two especially important features as you choose yours: the kit’s planting tray system and its cell size.

 1. Planting tray system.
 The traditional kit offers a planting cell tray and a reservoir tray.
 The planting cell tray is made up of individual units, or cells, that will accommodate individual seedlings.
 Each cell has holes in the bottom for drainage.
 The planting tray is set inside a reservoir tray, which captures moisture that seeps through the holes after watering.
-Traditional seed cell trays are offered by Gardener's Supplyicon, Burpeeicon, and other gardening vendors online (look at a range of seed cell trays.)
+Traditional seed cell trays are offered by a number of vendors.

 2. Size.
 Tomatoes are fast-growing.
 They outgrow small planting cells quickly.
 It’s a good idea to use trays with the biggest cells possible.
 The larger the individual cell (2-4 inches in diameter), the more opportunity for each seedling to spread its root systems without having to be disturbed and re-potted.
 Seedlings grown in very large cells (3-4 inches wide) often do not need to be re-potted at all before being set out in the garden.
 Keep in mind that the larger the cell, the fewer cells a tray holds – meaning trays with large cells will accommodate fewer plants.